 While EVs are much quieter than gas-powered vehicles, they don’t fall short on power or performance.
 With the ability to generate 100% torque from 0 revolutions per minute (RPM) due to the immediate transfer of electrical energy, EVs get up and go.

-EVs are beneficial for potential tax credits
+EVs are beneficial for potential incentives and rebates

 EVs are often allowed in HOV lanes and may enjoy premier parking spots